iamwillrost/Daytime-Scheduler/README.md

 # Work Day Scheduler

-Create a simple calendar application that allows a user to save events for each hour of the day.
+calendar application that allows a user to save events for each hour of the day.

 ## User Story
 AS AN employee with a busy schedule